Cooper-Softdev/reading-notes/notes/401notes/read10.md

 #### LIFO
-So, in both Magic and programming, the last item added to the stack is the first one to be removed, which is why we say stacks follow a "Last-In, First-Out" (LIFO) principle.
+So, in both Magic and programming, the last item added to the stack is the first one to be removed, therefore it is called the "Last-In, First-Out" (LIFO) principle.
 Also be sure to Scry as often as possible.

 ## Queues